 Mr Pearson comes from one of the communities that is affected by mobile phone signal black spots and is keen to work with the initiatives currently being investigated by the TSRA and Telstra to address this issue in his community.
 Mr Pearson would also like to see the business community contribute towards addressing this issue, as it will also benefit them and their businesses.

 Ms Chelsea Aniba was elected as the Member for Saibai in September 2012.
 This is Ms Aniba’s first term on the TSRA Board.

 Ms Aniba has qualifications in radio broadcasting, business administration, social housing, Indigenous justice studies and governance.

 Ms Aniba has established a profile through her involvement in local radio, her eight years in radio broadcasting, and her membership of the Torres Strait Islanders Media Association committee of management.
 She is also a director on the board of the Saibai Community Development Corporation, which tries to enable the community through local enterprises.

-Ms Aniba’s other concerns relate to employment and economic development opportunities for local families; helping to keep, restore and revitalise our culture and strengthening Prescribed Bodies Corporate to enable them to progress native title issues.
-She also works closely with women’s organisations to prevent and break domestic and family violence in communities.
+Ms Aniba’s other concerns relate to employment and economic development opportunities for local families; helping to keep, restore and revitalise our culture; and strengthening Prescribed Bodies Corporate to enable them to progress Native Title issues.
+She also works closely with women’s organisations to prevent, and break the cycle of, domestic and family violence in communities.
 Ms Aniba will advocate for the best outcomes in these areas.

 Mr Lui is a pastor at Kozan Outreach Church on St Pauls and a member of Sempolau Koey Kazil Inc (St Pauls Elders Group).
 He is also a former member of the Indigenous Fisheries Advisory Committee.